Thomas B. Griffith: Federal judicial service

 President George W. Bush first nominated Griffith to the D.C.
 Circuit on May 10, 2004, to fill a seat vacated by retired Judge Patricia M. Wald.
 His nomination replaced that of Miguel Estrada, who withdrew his nomination after Democrats filibustered him for over two years.

 Controversy arose over Griffith's nomination because his District of Columbia bar membership had lapsed in 1998 for failure to pay dues.
 Griffith was reportedly unaware of the problem at the time and as soon as he learned of it in 2001 paid the dues and was reinstated.
 After the Washington Post ran a story about the issue in June 2004, a number of prominent Democrats wrote letters supporting Griffith.
 Abner Mikva, former Democratic congressman and former Chief Judge of the D.C.
 Circuit, wrote that he had known Griffith in and out of government and had "never heard a whisper against his integrity or responsibility".
 Seth Waxman, who had served as Solicitor General under Clinton, wrote that "for my own part I would stake most everything on [Griffith's] word alone."
 David E. Kendall and Lanny Breuer, two of Clinton's lawyers during the impeachment trial, also wrote letters supporting Griffith.

-Some Democrats also objected that Griffith had practiced law for four years as BYU's General Counsel without obtaining a Utah law license.
-His defenders pointed out that it had been the longstanding position of the Utah bar—as explained in a letter to the Senate Judiciary Committee by five former Utah Bar Presidents—that in-house counsel in Utah do not need to be licensed in the state, provided they associate closely with Utah bar members when giving legal advice.
+Some Democrats also objected that Griffith had practiced law for four years as BYU's general counsel without obtaining a Utah law license.
+His defenders pointed out that it had been the longstanding position of the Utah Bar Association—as explained in a letter to the Senate Judiciary Committee by five former Utah Bar presidents—that in-house counsel in Utah do not need to be licensed in the state as long as they associate closely with Utah bar members when giving legal advice.
 Griffith said he carefully followed this practice during his time at BYU.